Axion Dark Matter Experiment: Strong CP problem

 The axion was originally postulated to exist as part of the solution to the "strong CP problem".
 This problem arose from the observation that the strong force holding nuclei together and the weak force making nuclei decay differ in the amount of CP violation in their interactions.
 Weak interaction was expected to feed into the strong interactions (QCD), yielding appreciable QCD CP violation, but no such violation has been observed to very high accuracy.
-One solution to this Strong CP Problem ends up introducing a new particle called the axion.
+One solution to this Strong CP Problem introduces a new particle called the axion.
 If the axion is very light, it interacts so weakly that it would be nearly impossible to detect but would be an ideal dark matter candidate.
 The ADMX experiment aims to detect this extraordinarily weakly coupled particle.

 Dark matter

 Although dark matter can't be seen directly, its gravitational interactions with familiar matter leave unmistakable evidence for its existence.
-The universe we see today simply wouldn't look the way it does without dark matter.
-Approximately five times more abundant than ordinary matter, the nature of dark matter remains one of the biggest mysteries in physics today.
+The universe today would not look the same without dark matter.
+Approximately five times more abundant than ordinary matter, the nature of dark matter remains one of the biggest mysteries in physics.
 In addition to solving the strong CP problem, the axion could provide an answer to the question "what is dark matter made of?"
 The axion is a neutral particle that is extraordinarily weakly interacting and could be produced in the right amount to constitute dark matter.
 If the dark matter accounting for the bulk of all matter in our universe is axions, ADMX is one of only a few experiments able to detect it.

 History

 Pierre Sikivie invented the axion haloscope in 1983.
 After smaller scale experiments at the University of Florida demonstrated the practicality of the axion haloscope, ADMX was constructed at Lawrence Livermore National Laboratory in 1995.
 In 2010 ADMX moved to the Center for Experimental Physics and Astrophysics (CENPA) at the University of Washington.
-Led by Dr. Leslie Rosenberg, ADMX is undergoing an upgrade that will allow it to be sensitive to a broad range of plausible dark-matter axion masses and couplings.
+Led by Dr. Leslie Rosenberg, ADMX is undergoing an upgrade that will allow it to be sensitive to a broad range of plausible dark matter axion masses and couplings.